arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   Client applications using the old tailing API at `/_api/replication/logger-follow` should switch to the new API eventually.

+* the legacy mode for Foxx applications from ArangoDB 2.8 or earlier:

+  The legacy mode is described in more detail in the [Foxx manual](https://docs.arangodb.com/3.3/Manual/Foxx/LegacyMode.html).
+  To upgrade an existing Foxx application that still uses the legacy mode, please follow the steps described in [the manual](https://docs.arangodb.com/3.3/Manual/Foxx/Migrating2x/).

 * the AQL geo functions `NEAR`, `WITHIN`, `WITHIN_RECTANGLE` and `IS_IN_POLYGON`: